Mr. Vain: Chart performance

 "Mr. Vain" first experienced success in Germany, topping the German Singles Chart for nine consecutive weeks from June to August 1993, before spreading to other European countries.
 The song spent 33 weeks within the German Top 100.
 It also topped the charts of Austria, Belgium, Denmark, Finland, Ireland, Italy, the Netherlands, Norway, Switzerland and the United Kingdom.
 In the UK, the song reached number one during its fourth week on the UK Singles Chart, on 22 August 1993, after entering the chart at number 24.
 It was the first single to top the chart that was not released on 7-inch vinyl, spending four weeks at the top and 15 weeks inside the top 100 and selling more than 442,000 copies in the UK.
 It also topped the Music Week Dance Singles chart and reached number five on the UK Airplay chart.
 Additionally, "Mr. Vain" peaked at number two in Sweden for four weeks, and was a top-three hit in France, Iceland and Spain.
 The song debuted on the Eurochart Hot 100 at number 65 on 5 June, after charting in Germany.
 It peaked at number one 13 weeks later, on 28 August, and stayed at the top position for six consecutive weeks, before Haddaway's "Life" took over the top position at the chart.

 Outside Europe, "Mr. Vain" peaked at number one in Australia, on the Canadian RPM Dance chart for 10 weeks and in Zimbabwe for a week.
 In the United States, the single reached number 15 on the Cash Box Top 100 and number 17 on the Billboard Hot 100, earning a gold certification by the Recording Industry Association of America (RIAA).
 "Mr. Vain" also peaked at number two for two weeks on the Billboard Dance Club Play chart.
-It also charted in Asia, peaking at number 10 on the Japanese Oricon chart.
+It also charted in Asia, peaking at number two in Israel for two weeks from 15 June, and number ten on the Japanese Oricon chart.
 The song earned a gold record in Austria, the Netherlands, Sweden, Switzerland and the UK, as well as a silver record in France.
 It was also awarded a double-platinum certification in Germany and a platinum record in Australia and Norway.